How to Find and Use Academic Journal Rankings When Choosing Where to Submit

 How often are journal rankings updated?

-Impact factor is updated annually in June when Clarivate releases the new Journal Citation Reports.
-SJR and CiteScore are also updated annually.
-The ABS Academic Journal Guide is updated periodically, typically every three to four years.
-The ABDC list is updated less frequently.
-Always check that you're using the most current version of any ranking list before making submission decisions.
+Major journal rankings are typically updated annually, but the timing and frequency vary by ranking system.
+Impact factor is updated annually in June when Clarivate releases the new Journal Citation Reports, with the data covering citation activity from the two previous calendar years.
+SJR (Scimago) and CiteScore (Elsevier) are also updated annually, typically in the spring, using Scopus citation data.
+The ABS Academic Journal Guide is updated periodically, typically every three to four years, with assessment by expert panels rather than purely citation-based metrics.
+The ABDC Journal Quality List is updated less frequently.
+The ERA list is updated approximately every six years in connection with the Australian research assessment exercise.
+Researchers should always check that they're using the most current version of any ranking list before making submission decisions, and should be aware that a journal's ranking can change between updates as citation patterns and editorial quality evolve.

 Get Expert Help Before You Submit

 Once you've identified your target journal, make sure your manuscript is as strong as possible before you submit.
-Editor World's journal article editing services are used by researchers across more than 65 countries preparing manuscripts for submission to peer reviewed journals.
-Our native English editors are available 24/7, prices are transparent, and turnaround times start at 2 hours.
-For more on journal rankings and submission strategy, read our articles on how to find academic journal rankings and examples of academic journals.
+Editor World's journal article editing service and academic editing service are used by researchers across more than 65 countries preparing manuscripts for submission to peer-reviewed journals.
+Native English editors from the United States, the United Kingdom, and Canada are available 24/7, prices are transparent, and turnaround times start at 2 hours.
+Editor World has been BBB A+ accredited since 2010, with more than 100 million words edited for over 8,000 clients in 65+ countries.
+A certificate of editing confirming human-only native English editing is available as an optional add-on, useful for journal submissions where editing certification is required.